luuquangvu/ha-addons/gemini-fastapi/README.md

 ## Standalone Docker Deployment

-For users running the service outside of Home Assistant.
+For users running the service outside Home Assistant.

 ### Using Docker Compose